mk-fg/python-onedrive/README.md

 	OneDrive API - see [#16](https://github.com/mk-fg/python-onedrive/issues/16)
 	for details.

+* apis.live.net host hangs after PUT (file upload) requests for 60s and resets the connection, as described in [#30](https://github.com/mk-fg/python-onedrive/issues/30).

+	No idea whether there might be any workaround for this yet.

 * Be very careful using this module on Windows - it's very poorly tested there, which is apparent from several serious issues that's been reported - see commit d31fb51 and [this report](https://github.com/kennethreitz/requests/issues/2039),